anitvam/emas-2024-bdi-concurrency-slides/content/_index.md

 ## Background

-- Agents, in general, have a control-loop
+- Agents lifecycle, in general, is a control-loop
   + __sense__, _then_ __deliberate__, _then_ __act__, repeat

 - BDI agents are more _complex_